kallileung/eye-writer/README.md

 Computer vision to process eyeball movements into keyboard input.

 ## Dependencies & Installation:
-- To run this project, you will need to install Python & OpenCV
+- To run this project, you will need to install Python, OpenCV, & numpy

 ## Usage
 `python main.py`